 Tin the case of light to moderate breast hypertrophy there are breast lifting techniques which can be used alongside removal of breast tissue.
 Scars circle the areola and, if necessary, with a vertical extent (lollipop shape).

 Moderate breast hypertrophy (expected resection volume over 350g):

-When a more excessive degree of hypertrophy is present, we use pre-dominantly the ’Hall-Findlay’ technique.
-It is a modification of the widely used ’Lejour’ method.
-The scars are, as described above, in a lollipop shape, and sometimes an additional short scar in submammary fold is necessary (short anchor or inverted-T).
+When a more excessive degree of hypertrophy is present, we pre-dominantly opt for the ‘Hall-Findlay’ technique - a modification of the widely used ‘Lejour’ method.
+The scars are, as described above, in a lollipop shape, and sometimes an additional short scar in the sub-mammary fold is necessary (short anchor or inverted-T).

 Extremely heavy breasts, ‘gigantomastia’ (expected resection volume over 1000g):

 The scars are more extended along the sub-mammary fold, resulting in a full-length inverted-T. Sometimes a free nipple graft is inevitable.

 |Breast reduction aftercare|

 |Breast reduction procedure - related risks|